amodj/D2R/README.md

-# D2R Save file reader/editor
+# D2R Save file reader/editor (OFFLINE only)

 This is a D2S file (Diablo Save file) reader and editor.
-Implemented completely in C++ - purely out of curiosity and as a hobby.
+Implemented completely in C++ - purely out of curiosity and as a hobby for reading and editing stats of OFFLINE characters.

 ## TL;DR
 How to use the tool: [Usage](#usage)